eedao/.github/profile/README.md

-# Economic Evaluation DAO
+# Evaluative Economy DAO
-EEDAO (Economic Evaluation DAO) is a DAO
+EEDAO (Evaluative Economy DAO) is a DAO